ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 - GraalVM EE consumes more energy compared to OpenJDK HotSpot VM but completes tasks in less time.
 - Azul Prime VM consumes more energy compared to GraalVM CE but also achieves faster task completion.

-In the **second example**, lower power consumption was observed, but it resulted in higher response times, indicating a trade-off between being more eco-friendly but less performant.
+In the **second example**, lower energy consumption was observed, but it resulted in higher response times, indicating a trade-off between being more eco-friendly but less performant.

 [![RenaissanceFunctional_energy-vs-time.svg](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/renaissance/results/linux/x86_64/jdk-17/functional/plot/energy-vs-time.svg?raw=true)](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/renaissance/results/linux/x86_64/jdk-17/functional/plot/energy-vs-time.svg?raw=true)

 Based on this scatter plot, it can be observed that GraalVM EE consumes slightly less power than Azul Prime VM, but it takes more time to complete the task.
 However, it is important to note that Azul Prime VM stands out as the fastest option in this plot.

 Let's consider now an analogy from the car industry: Is the most powerful car the most eco-friendly one?
 Of course not.
 On the contrary, a very powerful car with a larger engine tends to consume more fuel, potentially leading to more pollution.
-While the software realm may not directly mirror the dynamics of the car industry, this analogy serves to emphasize the difference between performance and power consumption.
+While the software realm may not directly mirror the dynamics of the car industry, this analogy serves to emphasize the difference between performance and energy consumption.

 # Conclusions